 We do this by developing standards of excellence which highlight the government infrastructure necessary to invest in what works; supporting policymakers through tools, resources and technical assistance; and mobilizing champions committed to investing in what works.

-We have worked with policymakers at the White House and in federal departments and agencies to help them meet the data and evidence standards in our Federal Invest in What Works Index; with our Invest in What Works Coalition partners to shift more than $2.6 billion in federal funds toward what works between FY 2014-2016; and collaborated with Members of Congress and their senior staff on recently-enacted evidence-based, results-driven legislation.
+We have worked with policymakers at the White House and in federal departments and agencies to help them meet the data and evidence standards in our Invest in What Works Federal Standard of Excellence; with our Invest in What Works Coalition partners to shift more than $2.6 billion in federal funds toward what works between FY 2014-2019; and collaborated with Members of Congress and their senior staff on recently-enacted evidence-based, results-driven legislation.

 Results for America helped develop and enact the evidence provisions in the bipartisan Every Student Succeeds Act (ESSA) which could help states and district shift up to $2 billion toward evidence-based, results-driven solutions annually in FYs 2017-2020.
 We also worked closely with policymakers at the U.S. Department of Education and Corporation for National and Community Service to shift competitive grant funds toward evidence-based solutions.